henrietta-k/adapt-learning-wiki/Adapt-Framework-Right-to-Left-(RTL)-support.md

 However, there are a number of things you will need to do as a developer to make sure that your content looks its best for RTL users.

 ## Functional Requirements:

-**1. Ability to determine course default direction should affect all course elements:**
+The following points summarise what we, as Adapt developers aim to deliver for RTL users.

-* Ideally a single setting would trickle down to all course elements, components, extensions, etc.
+**1. Ability to determine course default direction**
-* Default direction would be set as LTR
+* LTR is the default text direction.
-* Allow and define how contributed components and extensions can support RTL, as long as the extensions conform to the Adapt RTL guidelines
+* Text direction trickles down to all course elements from a single `config.json` setting.

 **2. Display text in correct RTL format, including:**
 * Signs such as full stop, exclamation mark, question mark, etc. appear in their correct location in the sentence and do not break sentence structure